netheosgithub/pcs_api/docs/getting_started.md

 See `samples` directory and functional tests for other code examples (running these requires some setup though).

-Raw storage object is thread safe.
+Storage object is thread safe.

 Listing a folder (or inquiring blob details) will return None (or null) if remote object does not exist.
 Also deleting a non-existing file is not an error but merely returns false.